Introduction

 “I know you want to finish early, but don’t push yourself too hard.”

-8. Take a Break
+8. Take a Break (Take It Easy Synonym for Work Settings)

 Example:

-9. Calm Down
+9. Calm Down (Direct Take It Easy Alternative)

 Example:

-10. Get Some Rest
+10. Get Some Rest (Polite Way to Say Take It Easy)

-- Tone: Gentle, supportive
+Tone: Gentle, kind

 Example:

-- Tone: Friendly, warm, semi-formal
+Tone: Warm, semi-formal

 Example: